2050

 • Most at-risk community assets: Energy and communication infrastructure, homes, transportation systems, and agriculture as an economic driver.

-To share your comments now, please visit the ‘Share Your Comments’ section on our Participate Online page or contact Mireya Turner, Lake County Community Development Director, at LakeCounty2050@lakecountyca.gov.
+Questions?
+Please contact Mireya Turner, Lake County Community Development Director, at LakeCounty2050@lakecountyca.gov.

 Whether you’re a long-time resident, new to the area, work here, or are visiting – we want to hear from you.
-Every perspective helps us build a more resilient Lake County.
+Every perspective helps us build a more resilient Lake County.”

 Translate »